The First Sunday of Advent / November 27, 2022

-Sunday, November 27th, begins the Advent season for the liturgical Christian churches.
-Funny enough, we begin at the end — thinking about THE END – the end of the world.
+On Sunday, December 1st we begin the Advent season for the liturgical Christian churches.
+Interestingly enough, we begin at the end — thinking about THE END – the end of the world.
 The early Christians believed Jesus was coming “soon and very soon.”
 The early generation of Christians thought the end would come soon.
 Jerusalem fell in 70 CE but Jesus didn’t come.

 Paul admonishes us in Romans today: